strikerlie/CaptureOneToMany/docs/README.md

 * CaptureOneToMany-200-SetKeyFrame.applescript
     - Set Ranking 4 star(HotKey 4) and Green Color Tag(HotKey +) to the selected image
     - The following Script check Ranking 4+Green Color Tag as reference
-    - Just a fail-save design to set 2 differnt marking(you may hit 4/+ key accidentally)
+    - Just a fault-save design to set 2 differnt marking(you may hit 4/+ key accidentally)
 * CaptureOneToMany-300-SyncKeyFrame.applescript
     - Copy Key Frame adjustment to selected Key Frame
     - Supported adjustment in the table below